Volunteer journey mapping: managing experiences with NGOs

 Add a dedicated backstage lane to keep you aware of what other stakeholders influence the interaction between you and the volunteer.
 When you plan a coaching day, keep in mind your volunteers might have to work at their actual job.
 When you plan a Christmas party, be aware that volunteers might also need to attend the one with family.
 Map out all the moments where you can help volunteers to make the interaction with the outside world as smooth as possible.

-Typical challenges when introducing journey mapping in NGOs
+Challenges when introducing journey mapping in nonprofit organizations

 NGOs prove to be very open for journey mapping projects – their striving for empathy is higher than in most other contexts.
+Also, journey mapping can help to improve an NGO's digital marketing strategy.
 However, they still experience challenges when it comes to conducting a journey mapping project:

 Limited resources for innovation projects